-The Community Service Program provides several ways for students to get involved on campus and in the community as volunteers.
-They may participate in a one-time event such as Hunger Clean Up or Into the Streets, work several hours per week at a local agency, or make a year-long commitment with a campus or community organization.
-The Center also assists the UVM Volunteers in Action (VIA), a student-run program, that coordinates volunteer projects such as Big Buddies, Adopt-a-Grandparent, Special Olympics, Vermont Children's Magazine, Volunteers for Youth, the UVM Prison Project, Habitat for Humanity, Literacy Education for Adult Reading Needs (L.E.A.R.N.), and the Food Salvage Program.
-The Alternative Spring Break Program allows students to increase their social awareness through service in an economically disadvantaged environment away from Vermont.
-Reflection and examination of the culture and circumstances are built into the program.
-The Center also offers a Community Service Trek, a weeklong experience for incoming first-year students prior to the first week of classes.
+The Center's noncredit, volunteer programs provide many ways for students to become involved on campus and in the community.
+Individual students may choose to work several hours per week at a local agency or make a year-long commitment with a campus or community organization.
+They may participate in one-time events such as Hunger Clean Up or Into The Streets.
+The Center advises Volunteers in Action (VIA), the umbrella group for 13 student-run, student-coordinated, volunteer projects including Big Buddies, Adopt-a-Grandparent, Special Olympics, Vermont Children's Magazine, Volunteers for Youth, the Prison Project, Habitat for Humanity, LEARN (Literacy Education for Adult Reading Needs), Food Salvage, the Tutoring Project, Pets Helping People, ACTIONS (an AIDS awareness and education project), and one-time events.

+Alternative Spring Break provides the opportunity for small groups of students to increase their social awareness through a week of intensive service in a culturally or economically different environment away from Vermont.
+Reflection and examination of the experience are built into the program.
+Community Service Trek is a week-long experience for incoming first-year students that involves them in the greater Burlington community prior to the first week of classes.